hamidnazari/UEFI-Tuts/README.md

-# Step by Step Tutorials on how to use thhe UEFI for OS Development
+# Step by Step Tutorials on how to use the UEFI for OS Development

 Coming soon...